okta/okta.github.io/_source/_posts/2018-01-30-build-secure-todo-app-vuejs-aspnetcore.md

 }
 ```

 Okta custom profile fields only store primitives likes strings and numbers, but you’re using the `TodoModel` type to represent to-do items.
-This service serializes the strongly-typed items to a JSON array and stores them as a string.
+This service serializes the `TodoModel` items to a JSON array and stores them as a string.
 It’s not the fastest data storage mechanism, but it works!

 Since you’ve created a new service class, update the line in the `Startup.cs` file to use the `OktaTodoItemService` instead of the `FakeTodoItemService`: